 Stock markets drop as Wall Street takes a gloomy view of the economy

+Already this year, the central bank has hiked rates at a speed and magnitude not seen for a generation, in the hopes of slowing down the worst inflation the country has experienced in 40 years.

-Most Americans have hoped for a "soft landing," where the Fed's steps to stabilize prices brought about only a slight economic decline.
-But Federal Reserve Chairman Jerome Powell made it clear on Wednesday that the economy could experience a "hard landing" of a severe downturn.
+Most Americans have hoped for a "soft landing," where the Fed's steps to stabilize prices would bring about only a slight economic decline.
+But Fed Chair Jerome Powell made it clear on Wednesday that the economy could experience the "hard landing" of a severe downturn.

 "Nonetheless, we're committed to getting inflation back down to 2% because we think that a failure to restore price stability would mean far greater pain later on. "

-Powell's comments and a bleak outlook from FedEx, the multinational company heavily connected to the world's supply chains, have created confusion about the future may hold, with Goldman Sachs analyst David Kostin describing the economic outlook as "unusually murky."
+Powell's comments and a bleak outlook from FedEx, the multinational company heavily connected to the world's supply chains, have created confusion about the future, with Goldman Sachs analyst David Kostin describing the economic outlook as "unusually murky."

 "The forward paths of inflation, economic growth, interest rates, earnings, and valuations are all in flux," Kostin wrote on Friday.